LightArrowsEXE/moon_blog/_posts/2019-09-12-generalists-and-specialists-in-FGO.md

 For starters, let us properly define the terms used in this piece:

 **Generalists** are units that are applicable in most situations.
-They are useful in practically any situation, and thus will always have a place a team composition.
+They are useful in practically any situation, and thus will always have a place in team composition.
 For all intents and purposes, they fill the role of the jack of all trades, masters of none.

 **Specialists** are far more specific.
 They have roles that are very specifically designed around performing one task very well.
 This makes them very strong when the situations align perfectly, and thus are a bit more gimmicky than the generalists.